RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 Programming with Scratch
 ------------------------
 First start by connecting to your Raspberry Pi using a VNC client over the network.
 This stage should be done over a wireless connection from where we are now going to program the robot.

+We are going to program a simple robot controller using Scratch GPIO to teach you the basics of controlling the robot with scratch.
+After you can either then advance to do the same thing in Python or add in other parts to the scratch robot.

+Now click on the Scratch GPIO 5 icon on the desktop, scratch will load and then display the message "Remote Sensor Connections Enabled" confirming scratch has been connected to the GPIO pins.

+Before we can control the GPIO pins we need to set up scratch to use the motor board.
+Do this by selecting the Variables tab and creating the variable "addon".

+Then drag in the set addon block into the main area and then dragging in When the green flag is clicked, after set the addon to ```RTKMotorCon```.

+We will want to use the arrow keys to control the robot, the same keys can be substituted with A (Left), W (Up), S (Down) and D (Right).

 ---------------------------------------